top of page

 Collaboratively deciding on therapeutic goals, she helps her clients through practical strategies to thrive in their lives and relationships.
 Nur’s kind, non-judgemental and supportive manner means she is client-, rather than problem-centred.
 Psychological therapy can help a person gain better self-insight, understand unhelpful thought processes, and improve mood, symptoms and relationships.
 Nur believes therapy is a partnership wherein she values curiosity, compassion, and helping clients move towards meaningful change.

-Help with Chronic Disease Management
+Help with Pain and Chronic Disease Management

 Nur has broad experience in helping clients with chronic illness and pain, and the interface between physical health and psychological wellbeing.
 Therapy here entails not just accepting a difficult diagnosis, but also becoming empowered to advocate for care, understanding the psychological impact it may have such as anxiety, depression, confusion and grief, and adjusting to life in a meaningful way.